folsomcp/specpolFlow/docs-jb/Tutorials/Contributing.md

 ```
 That will download the code and documentation files, which you can look at and modify.

 Optionally, you may wish to set up your fork so that it can be updated if there are any changes to the upstream repository (the main version of SpecpolFlow).
-To do that, first [define the upstream repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork), then download any changes [synching your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-branch-from-the-command-line).
+First [define the upstream repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/configuring-a-remote-repository-for-a-fork), then download any changes [synching your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-branch-from-the-command-line).

 ### Make a virtual environment